-Graduate Diploma in Intercultural Studies, MA in Intercultural Studies
+Graduate Diploma / MA in Intercultural Studies

 Over recent years and in response to an increasingly internationalised environment, Intercultural Studies has emerged as a key discipline for enhancing our understanding of the historical, social and cultural dimensions of language study and of intercultural contact.

 Rapid developments in technology, as well as the globalisation of politics and economics have resulted in unprecedented levels of international human mobility.
 As a result, the societies in which we live are increasingly culturally diverse and intercultural contact is increasingly frequent.
 However, while exposure to other cultures offers huge potential benefits to individuals and societies, there are also challenges to overcome.
 Different value systems, coupled with diverging communication styles and behaviours can result in miscommunication and conflict between cultural groups, both within and across societies.